FlexibleEngineCloud/terraform-flexibleengine-vpc/README.md

 > After `upgradTFState.sh` please run a `terraform plan` in order to chekch the subnet indexes have been modified by the script.
 SNAT rules will have to be re-create because they are also based on CIDR index.
 >
 > You will have to run a `terraform apply` to re-create the SNAT rules.
 A short Internet access outage may be observed during the SNAT rules deletion and creation.
-You may also have to run twice the `terraform apply` command because SNAT rules creation may occure whereas SNAT rule deletion is not yet done.
+The first attempt may fail and you you may also have to run twice the `terraform apply` command because SNAT rules creation can occure whereas SNAT rule deletion is not yet finished.

 ## Usage : Terraform